The Herbs and The Adventures of Parsley

 And being uninvited guests of the nice and desirable kind,they don't make off with the VCR either !

-Strange how these London mews properties could look so unappealing from the outside despite their high price tag.
+Strange how these London mews properties could look so unappealing from the outside despite their sky high price tag.

-If you're going to pay through the nose for an address,why not go the extra mile ......... and pop out to B&Q !
+why not go the extra mile .... and pop out to B&Q !

-" Why couldn't you have said
+Why couldn't you have said

 you loved Mickey Mouse ?